wp-plugins/cleantalk-spam-protect/readme.txt

 = How does the plugin stop spam? =
 Plugin uses several simple tests to stop spammers.

-1. JavaScript anti spam test.
+1. JavaScript anti-spam test.
 99% spam bots doesn't have all JavaScript functions support.
 So, the plugin has code which can run normal visitor and can't run the spam bot.
 1. Checks by Email, IP, domains at spam activities list.
 The plugin online use spam activity database at cleantalk.org, which are consist more then 1 billion records about spam activity IPs, Email, Domains and ASN.
 If the senders IP or Email matches with database, the sender gets some spam scores.
 To reduce false/positive rate the plugin doesn't use only blacklist test to ban spammers.
 The sender will be banned only if multiple spam test failed.
 1. Comment submit time.
 Spam bots usually send post immediately after page load, because spam bots not really fill the web form, they are only send $_POST data to the blog.
-The normal visitor send the data within several seconds or minutes.
+The normal visitor sends the data within several seconds or minutes.

-= Will anti spam protects my theme? =
+= Will anti-spam protects my theme? =
 Yes, it will.
-The plugin compatible with any WordPress themes.
+The Anti-spam by CleanTalk compatible with any WordPress themes.

-= How can I test anti spam protection? =
+= How can I test anti-spam protection? =
-Please use email **stop_email@example.com** for comments, contacts or signups.
-Also you can see comments processed by plugin for last 7 days at <a href="http://cleantalk.org/my/show_requests">Control panel</a> or look at folder "Spam" for banned comments.
+Please use email **stop_email@example.com** for comments, contacts or signups to see how the anti-spam protection works.
+Also you can see logs for last 7 days at <a href="http://cleantalk.org/my/show_requests">Control panel</a> or look at folder "Spam" for banned comments.

 = Is the plugin effective against spam bots? =
-Plugin Anti-spam by CleanTalk stops up to 100% of spam comments, spam signups (registrations) and spam contact emails.
+Plugin Anti-spam by CleanTalk stops up to 100% of spam comments, spam signups (registrations), spam contact emails, spam subscriptions, spam bookings or spam orders.

 = What about pingback, trackback spam? =
 Plugin by default pass pingbacks without any checks.
 All trackbacks will be blocked if the sender have spam activity.